psychospace/psychospace.info/✼ Lore/Faith/Gods/Zero-Draw.md

 ---
+aliases:
-alias: damn god fell off
+  - damn god fell off
+tags:
+  - has_glossary_entry
 ---
 The **Zero-Draw Rule** is a principle of nature.